Unmanned surface vehicle: Oceanography, hydrography and environmental monitoring

-USVs are valuable in oceanography, as they are more manouevrable than moored or drifting weather buoys, but far cheaper than the equivalent weather ships and research vessels, and more flexible than commercial-ship contributions.
+USVs are valuable in oceanography, as they are more maneuverable than moored or drifting weather buoys, but far cheaper than the equivalent weather ships and research vessels, and more flexible than commercial-ship contributions.
 USVs used in oceanographic research tend to be powered and propelled by renewable energy sources.
-For example, Wave gliders harness wave energy for primary propulsion, whereas Saildrones and Sailbuoys use wind.
-Other USVs harness solar energy to power electric motors, such as Data Xplorer; a product of Open Ocean Robotics, and Xocean.
+For example, Wave gliders harness wave energy for primary propulsion, whereas Saildrones use wind.
+Other USVs harness solar energy to power electric motors.
 Renewable-powered and persistent, ocean-going USVs have solar cells to power their electronics.
 Renewable-powered USV persistence are typically measured in months.

-As of 2022, USVs have been predominantly used for environmental monitoring and hydrographic survey and future uptake is likely to grow in monitoring and surveillance of very remote locations due to their potential for multidisciplinary use.
+As late as early 2022, USVs had been predominantly used for environmental monitoring and hydrographic survey and future uptake was projected to be likely to grow in monitoring and surveillance of very remote locations due to their potential for multidisciplinary use.
 Low operational cost has been a consistent driver for USV uptake when compared with crewed vessels.
-Other drivers for USV uptake have change through time, including reducing risk to people, spatio-temporal efficiency, endurance, precision and accessing very shallow water.
+Other drivers for USV uptake have changed through time, including reducing risk to people, spatio-temporal efficiency, endurance, precision and accessing very shallow water.

 Non-renewable-powered USVs are a powerful tool for use in commercial hydrographic survey.
 Using a small USV in parallel to traditional survey vessels as a 'force-multiplier' can double survey coverage and reduce time on-site.
 This method was used for a survey carried out in the Bering Sea, off Alaska; the ASV Global 'C-Worker 5' autonomous surface vehicle (ASV) collected 2,275 nautical miles of survey, 44% of the project total.
 This was a first for the survey industry and resulted in a saving of 25 days at sea.
-In 2020, the British USV Maxlimer completed an unmanned survey of 1000 sqkm of seafloor in the Atlantic Ocean west of the English Channel.
+In 2020, the British USV Maxlimer completed an uncrewed survey of 1000 sqkm of seafloor in the Atlantic Ocean west of the English Channel.